 - Your employer contests the validity of your injuries

-- If your injuries were self-inflicted, occurred while you were intoxicated, or involved other circumstances outside the scope of your duties, per Florida Statutes §440.09
+- If your injuries were self-inflicted, occurred while you were intoxicated, or involved other circumstances outside the scope of your duties, per Florida Statute § 440.09

 Denial of your workers’ compensation claim can lead to a frustrating process of appeals while medical bills continue to pile up.
 You shouldn’t have to fight for your own compensation while recovering from your injuries—our team can handle this for you.